Skip to main content

 Special needs teachers in vocational institutions

-Vocational teacher education colleges offer special needs teacher education, which qualifies teachers to work as special needs teachers at vocational institutions.
+Tertiary-level institutions for occupational teacher training offer special needs teacher education, which qualifies teachers to work as special needs teachers at vocational institutions.
 Most special needs teachers work at vocational special institutions.

 The aim is to train experts who, in addition to their own educational work, can supervise the special pedagogical work of other teachers and the institution as a whole.
 Commonly the education is implemented as alternating periods of in-class study and distance study.
 Programmes generally consist of development projects related to special needs teaching, assignments and teaching practice.
 The various stages of the education may be very individual and include personal focuses, related to the students’ backgrounds, competences and expectations.